general terms and conditions for Addo Sign

 Categories of Data Subjects and Personal Data which may be subject to Processing under the Agreement

+a.
 Categories of Data Subjects

 i) The Controller's end-users

 ii) The Controller's employees